hytechclub/web-201/JavaScriptObjects/JsonObjectActivity.md

 # JSON Object Activity
 Given an array of person objects, ask students how to get or set the data.

-Every student should have a chance to answer a question.
-The questions can be asked via a game (like Around the World), or Popcorn (when a student answers a question correctly, they decide which student answers the next question), or simply by calling randomly.
-Students should be able to answer the questions verbally.
+## Gameplay
+Call two students at a time up to the whiteboard to face off.
+Ask a question, and whoever writes the correct answer on the whiteboard first wins a piece of candy.
+Then, repeat the process with a different question and two new students.
+Optionally, students can challenge each other.
+Ensure that every student answers at least one question before allowing repeat students.

 ## Object
 ```js